 Listen to audio version of this article

-Lobbying by marijuana interests soared in 2018.
-But the emergence of Fortune 500 companies onto the marijuana stage in New Jersey is likely to drive up spending even more in the Garden State.
+Lobbying by marijuana interests soared in 2018, but the emergence of Fortune 500 companies onto the marijuana legalization stage in NJ is likely to drive up spending even more in the Garden State.

 Especially if history is any guide.

 In 1974, the people voted down a measure that would have allowed casino gambling in Atlantic City and three other areas- Asbury Park, Vernon Valley and the Meadowlands.
 Those favoring the referendum spent $576,600 while the opposition, led by a coalition of churches, spent $35,500.

 Not to be denied, proponents, assisted by out-of-state interests, undertook a second campaign two years later to secure casino gambling solely in Atlantic City.
 This time, they more than doubled their spending and prevailed.

 The 1976 campaign saw supporters of casino gambling spend $1.3 million.
 Opponents, spending just $21,000, were overwhelmed.

 In 1974 casino gambling advocates received 790,777 votes for their efforts.
 By 1976 support for casino gambling almost doubled, with the public casting 1,535,249 votes in favor of the constitutional amendment permitting gaming in the Queen of Resorts.

 Along with limiting gaming to just one city, what changed from two years before was the formation of the Committee to Rebuild Atlantic City and the involvement of major out-of-state corporations.
 Aided by Resorts International of Miami, Florida, the Committee raised $1,232,256.
 Resorts contributed over $200,000– the largest donation from one source- toward the campaign.
 Other companies, like Howard Johnson, Holiday Inn and Ramada, also chipped in.